UCL-ARC/mkdocs-dsh-docs/mkdocs-project-dir/docs/DSH_Cluster.md

 You will need to use the DSH portal.
 Please refer to the page on [How do I transfer data onto the system?](../howto.md#how-do-i-transfer-data-onto-the-system)

+## Data storage

+Our clusters have local parallel filesystems consisting of your home where you can write data.
+They may also have local storage on the compute node that can be used during your job.

+Home

+Every user has a home directory.
+This is the directory you are in when you first log in.

+    Location: /home/<username>
+    May also be referred to as: ~, $HOME.

+Many programs will write hidden config files in here, with names beginning with . (eg .config, .cache).
+You can see these with ls -al.

+## Tips for use

+- Use different directories for different jobs.
+Do not write everything to the same place.
+- Clear up your work directory after your jobs.
+Keep the files you need, archive or delete the ones you do not.
+- Archive and compress directory trees you aren't currently using. (`tar` command for example).
+This stores all their contents as one file, and compressing it saves space.
+- Back up your important data to somewhere off the cluster regularly.
+- If you haven't used particular files for some months and do not expect to in the near future, keep them off-cluster and delete the copies on the cluster.
+- If you are no longer using the cluster, remove your data to maintain filesystem performance and allow the space to be used by current active users.
+- Before you leave UCL, please consider what should happen to your data, and take steps to put it in a Research Data archive and/or ensure that your colleagues are given access to it.

 ## Quotas

 The default quota on DSH are 15B for home, backed up, no increases available